 Understand LayerNorm mechanics, Pre-LN versus Post-LN placement, RMSNorm simplification, gradient stability, and hybrid normalization layouts for deep transformers.

 Positional encoding showed how attention knows where tokens sit.
-Layer normalization controls a different part of the : the scale of the residual stream that carries token features through dozens of blocks.
+Layer normalization controls a different part of the transformer: the scale of the residual stream that carries token features through dozens of blocks.

-Imagine a warehouse routing model that decides which shelf a package should visit next.
-At each processing station, the model adds a small update to the package's feature vector: current location, priority, weight, and destination zip.
-After fifty stations, poorly scaled updates can compound.
-Some features may become far larger than others; a downstream may become sharply saturated and gradients may weaken.
+A transformer block repeatedly updates one token's hidden-state vector.
+Each layer adds attention and MLP outputs to the same representation.
+After fifty layers, poorly scaled updates can compound.
+Some features may become far larger than others; a downstream softmax may become sharply saturated and gradients may weaken.
 Deep networks face this scale-control risk.
 Layer Normalization helps manage it, and its placement inside a transformer block changes the optimization behavior.

 Every residual block adds a change to a hidden state.
 Residual updates aren't literal multipliers, but a toy multiplicative drift makes the risk easy to see: a scale factor of 1.1 repeated across fifty blocks gives 1.1^50, roughly 117.
-Backward face a related issue because they multiply block Jacobians; their product can become too large or too small.
+During backpropagation, gradients face a related issue because they multiply block Jacobians; their product can become too large or too small.

 Layer Normalization helps by re-centering and rescaling each token's hidden state.
-Think of it as a calibration step.
 Before learned scale and shift are applied, the normalized vector sits near zero with a spread close to one.
 The model then learns scale parameters to stretch those values back into the range it needs.

 (3 + 1 + (-1) + 5) / 4 = 2.0